rukbotto/jekyll-index-pages/README.md

       custom: This is a custom data item
 ```

-In this case, you can print the contents of `custom` variable in the `_layouts/blog.html` layout like this:
+In this case, you can print the contents of the `custom` variable in the `_layouts/blog.html` layout like this:

 ```liquid
 {{ page.custom }}